amitmerchant1990/reverie/_posts/2022-05-20-Tortured_Phrases.md

 excerpt: Guest post by Ben Neely.
 In a recent lecture by Elisabeth Bik, the concept of "tortured phrases" came up.
 What are they, and can I make them?
 ---

-Guest post by Ben Neely.
+### Guest post by Ben Neely

 In a recent lecture by Elisabeth Bik, the concept of "tortured phrases" came up.
 What are they, and can I make them?

 Last summer a paper came out from [Cabanac et al.](https://arxiv.org/abs/2107.06751) detailing how AI-powered text generation can yield phrases and word patterns that look a lot like human writing, except for certain "tortured phrases" that are obvious and often humerous mistranslations.
 An example they use is "counterfeit consciousness" instead of "artificial intelligence".
 In a recent lecture by Elisabeth Bik (@MicrobiomDigest) at the [Lorentz Center Workshop on Proteomics and Machine Learning](https://www.lorentzcenter.nl/proteomics-and-machine-learning.html), this concept was brought up, but even more simply that using word translations can generate undetectable plagerisms.